Working capital grants for nonprofits: AUD$10K (AU) · USD$25–30K (USA). Apply by 30 June 2026.Apply now →

 No strings attached

-The organisation operates the equipment freely under a simple deployment agreement.
+The organisation operates freely under a simple recoverable agreement (CWCA for cash bridge, CADA for equipment).
 They didn't borrow anything.
-They don't owe anything.
+No debt, no personal guarantees.

 03